How to Install Bifold Doors

 How to Prepare for Install Bifold Doors

-To prepare for installing your new bifold doors, you should measure and check the dimensions of the door opening to ensure it matches with the size of the doors that you have.
+Before purchasing or having bifold doors fitted, you should measure and check the dimensions of the door opening to ensure the design you're considering will be suitable for the gap.

-Remove any weatherboards or framework so that the gap where your new bifold doors are going to go is fully accessible.
+Once you have received your new doors, always double-check the measurements before attempting to fit them.
+Remove any weatherboards or framework so that the gap where your new bifold doors are going is fully accessible.

 How to Install Bifold Doors Yourself — Step by Step Guide